 To qualify for Public Service Loan Forgiveness, you must make ten years’ worth of monthly payments on a qualified repayment plan, including the Income-Based Repayment, Income-Contingent Repayment, and Pay As You Earn Plans.

-During this period while your payments are set to zero up until January 31st, 2022, the months will still be attributed to your loan forgiveness.
+During this period while your payments are set to zero up until May 1st, 2022, every month will still be attributed to your loan forgiveness.

 Should I continue making monthly payments during the student loan pause?